 I’m Bethany.
-I’m a full time Etsy seller, single mother and I support my family selling products on Etsy since 2012.
+I’m a full time Etsy seller, single mother and I support my family selling products on Etsy and my own website since 2012.

 It is the same method I used when I was laid off from my last “job” in February when I started my SVG shop and literally replaced my income in under 3 months.

 Now I’m going to teach it to you, step by step.
 I’m going to pretend I’m selling t-shirts for a moment, and show you how I would Etsy SEO for a t-shirt shop.

 (Note: This article was written in 2017 but most of the concepts are still the same.
 Officially, as of 2019 according to Etsy, this is still the correct method to get found with one exception which is detailed in the SEO tips below)